120bits/libraryrestapi/README.md

 # Library REST API

 This is a demo for Library RESTFUL API

+(AWS Instance turned off, APIs won't work)

 1. To get all the books, GET request